 - They can sell the business to a third party and divide the profits.

 Regardless of what route you take, it is always essential to have legal guidance to ensure your rights are protected throughout the process.
-Located in McHenry, Illinois, Diamond Divorce Law can help ensure that your family business is protected during an Illinois divorce.
-Contact our office today for a free consultation.
+Located in McHenry, Illinois, Diamond legal can help ensure that your family business is protected during an Illinois divorce.
+Contact our office today to schedule your consultation.